Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Computational simulations

 \section{Computational simulations}

-This Section presents some numerical experiments to illustrate some applications of the proposed tools, especially the two Fisher information measures $\Phi$ and $\Psi$, in the context of both Markov Chain Monte Carlo simulations and real image data corrupted by additive random Gaussian noise.
-The empirical investigations were divided in two sets of experiments:
+This Section discusses some numerical experiments proposed to illustrate some applications of the derived tools in both simulations and real data.
+Our computational investigations were divided in two main sets of experiments:

-\begin{enumerate} \item analysis of the local versions of the measures $\phi_{\beta}$ and $\psi_{\beta}$ in both simulated and real images; \item analysis of the global versions of the measures $\Phi_{\beta}$, $\Psi_{\beta}$ and $H_{\beta}$ along a MCMC simulation in which the behavior of a complex system is disturbed; \end{enumerate}
+\begin{enumerate} \item Static data: analysis of the local and global versions of the measures ($\phi_{\beta}$, $\psi_{\beta}$, $\Phi_{\beta}$, $\Psi_{\beta}$ and $H_{\beta}$) in both simulated and real data considering a fixed inverse temperature parameter; \item Dynamic data: analysis of the global versions of the measures ($\Phi_{\beta}$, $\Psi_{\beta}$ and $H_{\beta}$) along Markov Chain Monte Carlo (MCMC) simulations in which the inverse temperature parameter is modified to control the expected global behavior; \end{enumerate}